visit-dav/visit/src/doc/cli_manual/functions.rst

 ::

-  ClearCache(host) -> integer
-  ClearCache(host, simulation) -> integer
   ClearCacheForAllEngines() -> integer

-host : string
-    The name of the computer where the compute engine is running.

-simulation : string
-    The name of the simulation being processed by the compute engine.

 return type : CLI_return_t
-    The ClearCache and ClearCacheForAllEngines functions return 1 on success and 0 on failure.
+    1 on success and 0 on failure.

 **Description:**